openSUSE/news-o-o/_posts/2010-09-22-osc2010-sneak-peaks-e28093-bernhard-wiedemann-automated-testing.markdown

 > </td></tr></table>

 The openSUSE Conference 2010 Sneak Peaks will introduce some speakers and talks to you.
-This time we explore the automatismâ€™s inside our testing team together with Bernhard Wiedemann.</blockquote>
+This time we explore the automatism’s inside our testing team together with Bernhard Wiedemann.</blockquote>

 ![](/wp-content/uploads/2010/09/bernhard-hackergotchi-140.png)